-- 7.2.4.6 An object situated on a runway strip which may endanger aeroplanes shall be regarded as an obstacle and shall be removed. - Note 1.
-Consideration will have to be given to the location and design of drains on a runway strip to prevent damage to an aeroplane accidentally running off a runway.
+7.2.4.6 An object situated on a runway strip which may endanger aeroplanes shall be regarded as an obstacle and shall be removed.

+Note 1. - Consideration will have to be given to the location and design of drains on a runway strip to prevent damage to an aeroplane accidentally running off a runway.
 Suitably designed drain covers may be required.
 For further guidance, see Aerodrome Design Manual (Doc 9157), Part 1.

-- Note 2.- Where open-air or covered storm water conveyances are installed, consideration will have to be given to ensure that their structure does not extend above the surrounding ground so as not to be considered an obstacle.
-See also Note 1 to 7.2.4.16. - Note 3.
-Particular attention needs to be given to the design and maintenance of an open-air storm water conveyance in order to prevent wildlife attraction, notably birds.
+Note 2.- Where open-air or covered storm water conveyances are installed, consideration will have to be given to ensure that their structure does not extend above the surrounding ground so as not to be considered an obstacle.
+See also Note 1 to 7.2.4.16.

+Note 3. - Particular attention needs to be given to the design and maintenance of an open-air storm water conveyance in order to prevent wildlife attraction, notably birds.
 If needed, it can be covered by a net.
-Guidance on Wildlife Control and Reduction can be found in the Airport Services Manual (Doc 9137), Part 3. - 7.2.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 9 of this Manual, shall be permitted on a runway strip: - a) within 77.5 m of the runway centre line of a precision approach runway category I, II or III where the code number is 4 and the code letter is F; or - b) within 60 m of the runway centre line of a precision approach runway category I, II or III where the code number is 3 or 4; or - c) within 45 m of the runway centre line of a precision approach runway category I where the code number is 1 or 2.
+Procedures on wildlife management are specified in the PANS-Aerodrome (Doc 9981).
+Further guidance can be found in the Airport Services Manual (Doc 9137), Part 3.

+7.2.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 9 of this Manual, shall be permitted on any part of a runway strip of a precision approach runway delineated by the lower edges of the inner transitional surfaces.